Mohammed-siddiq/hadoop-XMLInputFormatWithMultipleTags/README.md

 ```

-This will ensure that every mapper gets one logical entity irrespective of the physical split of the file on HDFS. *[Of course the XML file on HDFS must be well-formd]*
+This will ensure that every mapper gets one logical entity irrespective of the physical split of the file on HDFS. *[Of course the XML file on HDFS must be well-formed]*

 However this is not useful when you would like to extract records based on multiple start and end tags.